The Ultimate Girls Weekend in Houston

 10PM – (Option 1): Afterwards, venture to Boheme Cafe & Wine Bar.
 Located just a stone’s throw from Splash Painting & Wine, the eclectic, culture-filled café offers light bites (artisan cheese plates, pizzas, quiche) and an impressive drink menu.
 For those post-painting partiers that want to kick things up a notch, catch the Pedal Party.
 Enjoy some drinks either with new friends, or just with your private party.
 Great time guaranteed.

 10PM-ish – (Option 2): Following the show, catch a back or a ride-sharing service back to Midtown, where nightlife options abound.
 Looking for your scene?
 Find culture vultures congregating at the Tiffany lamp-lit Nouveau Antique Art Bar and the professional set at 13 Celsius, where a stellar selection of wines by the glass and small food items keep patrons happy.
 After it’s all said and done, round out the night with a hearty bowl of pho from Mai's Restaurant.

-10AM: After sleeping in—it’s called the day of rest for a reason—head to The Heights for brunch at Down House.
-The cozy restaurant is ready to revive party people with chicken and waffles, breakfast tacos, biscuits and top-notch lattes.
-(There is a chicken wing-topped Bloody Mary on offer, too, if you’re feeling up for it.)
+10AM: After sleeping in—it’s called the day of rest for a reason—head to The Heights for brunch at Alice Blue.
+The cozy restaurant is ready to revive party people with challah french toast, pulled pork carnitas chilaquiles, or avocado toast.

 Noon: Before everyone says their goodbyes, fit one last shopping excursion in along 19th Street.
 The quaint, locally-owned stretch of shops offers everything from clothing (Jubilee), home décor (Casa Ramirez Imports) and art (Gallery M Squared).